leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

 Doesn't require any kind of dynamic memory allocation.
 The compiler can figure out the exact number of bytes that this is going to occupy in memory, there's even a trait for this called `Sized`.
 The compiler can also figure out how long this value is valid for.
-It has a defined starting point when it was created, and when it goes out of scope (at the end of main) and it can be destroyed.
+It has a defined starting point when it was created, and when it goes out of scope (at the end of main) it can be destroyed.

-Contrast this with Java, where you create instances of an object with `new`. `new` causes heap allocation, and a reference will be stored in your variable and passed by value.
+Contrast this with Java, where you create instances of an object with `new`, which causes heap allocation and an implicit reference be stored in your variable, which is passed around by-value.

 ### The heap